wise4w/wise-4-web/src/pages/index.md

     content: >-
       Hi.
 I am Bob and this is my new blog, Wise4Web.
-I plan to write about using a variety of web technologies, mangeing information, note-taking systems, and contentent management systems.
+I plan to write about using a variety of web technologies, mangeing information, note-taking systems, and contentent management systems, like WordPress.
   - type: section_content
     title: About
     section_id: about